I Can See Your House from Here

 I Can See Your House from Here is the seventh studio album by English progressive rock band Camel.
-Released in 1979, a new line up was introduced with founding members Andrew Latimer (guitar) and Andy Ward (drums) joined by bassist Colin Bass (to replace Richard Sinclair) and keyboardists Jan Schelhaas (who joined in 1978 for the Breathless tour) and Kit Watkins (ex-Happy The Man) who replaced Dave Sinclair.
+Released in 1979, a new line up was introduced with founding members Andrew Latimer (guitar) and Andy Ward (drums) joined by bassist Colin Bass (to replace Richard Sinclair) and keyboardists Jan Schelhaas (who joined in 1978 for the Breathless tour) and Kit Watkins (ex-Happy The Man) who both replaced founding member Peter Bardens.
 At one point, the album was going to be called Endangered Species.

 Recording

 Work started on the album in summer 1979, collaborating with producer Rupert Hine, at the Farmyard Studios in Little Chalfont.
 The process also took place in an Elizabethan country house, a residential recording studio that suited the band well.
 The orchestral overdubs were added at London's AIR Studios.
 Mel Collins (who also worked with Caravan) contributed to the band's sound on the saxophone, while Phil Collins was chosen to play percussion.
 Andy Latimer was pleased with the end product, saying Hine "was great fun to work with, he was really up and zappy.
 I enjoyed making that record.
 We did it rather quickly and it wasn't a lengthy production."

 The album was released in October 1979.
 It spent three weeks in the chart in late October and early November, reaching No. 45.
 An accompanying single was planned, but shelved.
 Instead a maxi single containing an edited version of Andy Latimer and Kit Watkins "Remote Romance" was backed with "Rainbow's End" from Breathless (1978) and a Camel / Mick Glossop production of "Tell Me", first released on Rain Dances (1977).
 It did not reach the charts.
 The single "Your Love is Stranger than Mine" / "Neon Magic" followed in February 1980.